 In certain patients, urticaria develops at a site of sun exposure within a few minutes.
 Rarely, if large areas are involved, syncope, dizziness, wheezing, and other systemic symptoms may develop.
 Etiology is unclear but may involve endogenous skin constituents functioning as photoallergens, leading to mast cell degranulation as in other types of urticaria.
 Solar urticaria can be distinguished from other types of urticaria in that wheals in solar urticaria occur only on exposed skin after ultraviolet (UV) light exposure.
 Solar urticaria can be classified based on the component of the UV spectrum (UVA, UVB, and visible light) that causes them (and thus how such exposures could be subsequently prevented or minimized).
 If necessary, patients can be tested by exposing part of the skin to natural light or artificial light at particular wavelengths (phototesting).
 Treatment can be difficult and may include H1 blockers, antimalarial drugs, topical corticosteroids, sunscreens, and psoralen plus ultraviolet A (PUVA) light.
 The wheals of solar urticaria usually last just minutes to hours, but the disorder is chronic and can wax and wane over years.

 Over 100 substances, ingested or applied topically, are known to predispose to cutaneous reactions after sun exposure.
-A limited number are responsible for most reactions (see Table 1: Reactions to Sunlight: Some Substances That Sensitize the Skin to Sunlight).
+A limited number are responsible for most reactions (see see Some Substances That Sensitize the Skin to Sunlight).
 Reactions are divided into phototoxicity and photoallergy.
 Phototesting can help confirm the diagnosis.
 Treatment for chemical photosensitivity is topical corticosteroids and avoidance of the causative substance.

 In phototoxicity, light-absorbing compounds directly generate free radicals and inflammatory mediators, causing tissue damage manifesting as pain and erythema (like sunburn).
 This reaction does not require prior sun exposure and can appear in any person, although reaction is highly variable.
 Typical causes of phototoxic reactions include topical (eg, perfumes, coal tar, furocoumarin-containing plants [such as limes, celery, and parsley], drugs used for photodynamic therapy) or ingested (eg, tetracyclines, diuretics) agents.
 Phototoxic reactions do not generalize to non–sun-exposed skin.